Official China paper says investor sentiment has rebounded after stock rout

 The index is measured on a scale of 1 to 100, where a level above 50 signifies confidence.

+China's stock markets skidded 14 percent in July, their biggest monthly loss in nearly six years, and are now down some 25 percent from mid-June highs.
+The report also said investor sentiment was positive in June, when panic selling started.

-Since China's stock markets started crashing in mid-June, Beijing has rolled out an unprecedented series of support measures, including cajoling brokerages and pension funds to buy stocks, cracking down on short-selling and negative reports about the market and encouraging media to write reports that "stabilise the market".
+Since China's stock markets started crashing, Beijing has rolled out an unprecedented series of support measures, including cajoling brokerages and pension funds to buy stocks, cracking down on short-selling and negative reports about the market and encouraging media to write reports that "stabilize the market".

 That follows past practice, in which Chinese regulators were routinely quoted in state media talking up the market, even going so far as to highlight buying opportunities in certain sectors.

-Such commentaries were common in recent years when Chinese stock markets were among the world's worst performing, but added to perceptions in the most recent rally that Beijing was prepared to let the market run-up for some time, which drew in even more speculators.
+Such commentaries were common in recent years when Chinese stock markets were among the world's worst performing, but added to investor perceptions in the most recent rally that Beijing was prepared to let the bull market run strongly for some time, which drew in even more speculators.

-The July result shows the 14th consecutive month of positive sentiment, the paper said.
+The July result showed the 14th consecutive month of positive sentiment, the paper said.

 The survey also showed that the number of investors who have confident in the future of the stock market has increased, while buying sentiment has improved.